revell-logo

 2. Tilt your bow up and down while maintaining sight alignment with the vertical reference

-3. Adjust the third axis until your bubble remains centered at all angles
+3. Adjust the third axis until your bubble remains centered through the entire range of motion

 4. Test with actual uphill and downhill shots to verify accuracy